 Clinical Pastoral Education

-Clinical Pastoral Education (CPE): "Learning by doing" ministry under Association for Clinical Pastoral Education supervision in an accredited CPE center.
+Clinical Pastoral Education (CPE) is a “learning by doing” ministry under Association for Clinical Pastoral Education supervision in an accredited CPE center.
 The student gains experience and skills in pastoral care while being closely supervised and participating in integrative educational classes.

 Intern CPE: 400 hours of training as an unpaid student chaplain.
-Spring and fall units are 25 hours/week for 16 weeks; summer units are 40 hours for 10 weeks.
+Spring and fall units are 25 hours per week for 16 weeks.
+Summer units are 40 hours per week for 10 weeks.

 One-year residencies – three CPE units